-The Camera Bag Search feature provides a quick way to find specific cameras, Camera Groups, and servers and is especially handy for large systems.
-The system supports searching with single and multiple search tags, and searches against camera names, Camera Group names, Orchid Core VMS Server names, and camera stream properties.
+The Camera Bag Search feature provides a quick way to find specific cameras, Camera Groups, and Servers, and is especially handy for large systems.
+The system supports searching with single and multiple search tags, and searches against camera names, Camera Group names, server names, and camera stream properties.

-For best results, camera names should be descriptive and unique, and similar naming conventions should be followed across all of the Orchid Core VMS servers.
+For best results, camera names should be descriptive and unique, and similar naming conventions should be followed across the entire system.

 - 1. Click into the Search box to start your search. - 2.
 Type in one or more search tags. - a.
-A single search tag with multiple words will initiate a search for camera names, Camera Group names, server names, and stream properties that include both words. - b.
-Multiple, single-word search tags will initiate a search for camera names, Camera Group names, server names, and stream properties that include at least one of those tags. - 3.
-Press Enter.
-The Cameras tab will update to display all of the cameras, Camera Groups, or servers that contain the tag(s).
+A single search tag with multiple words will initiate a search for camera names, Camera Group names, Recording server names, and stream properties that include both words. - b.
+Multiple, single-word search tags will initiate a search for camera names, Camera Group names, Recording server names, and stream properties that include at least one of those tags.

+3. Press Enter.
+The Cameras tab will update to display all of the cameras, Camera Groups, or Recording servers that contain the tag(s).